 There is street parking along Burr Oak Drive and Atterberry Drive.

-The park is accessible by foot and bicycle using the neighborhood streets surrounding the park.
+The park is accessible by foot and bicycle using the neighborhood streets around the park.
 Nearby Liberty Road has bike lanes and sidewalks.
-There is a pedestrian entrance on the east side of the park from Liberty Pointe Drive, but there is no parking there.
+There is a pedestrian entrance from Liberty Pointe Drive, but there is no parking there.

-Public Transportation: The nearest bus stop is about a six-minute walk from the park.
+The nearest bus stop is about a six minute walk from the park.
 Visit The Ride for schedule and route details or check out the parks ride guide.

 Using a phone? - Click for a GPS Tracker and Wayfinding Map

 - Volleyball net

 There are many opportunities for volunteering and getting engaged with the Ann Arbor Parks and Recreation Services Unit.
 GIVE 365 and the seasonal Adopt-a-Park Program offer volunteer opportunities with many levels of commitment.

 To report any maintenance issues or other problem during your park visit, please report through A2Fix It.
 Keep in mind that parks are large spaces and A2 Fix It requests can be hard to find without detailed information.
 When reporting an issue in a park please include location details.
 There is a details and description section near the end of the request process to help you provide this.
 Users can also utilize the pin (website) or X (mobile app) feature to provide specific location information inside the park.
 Please consider including a wide angle photo, which helps staff find and fix the problem.